e-scooter-2077/documentation/implementation/index.md

 - Yellow when it is in standby;
 - Grey when it is disabled.

-Clicking on a scooter it is possible to check the value of its properties and enable or disable it to allow or prevent renting.
+By clicking on a scooter it is possible to check the value of its properties and enable or disable it to allow or prevent renting.
-This features are implemented using Angular services.

 ### [Customer frontend](https://github.com/e-scooter-2077/customer-frontend)